saheedniyi02/krecommend/README.md

 The returned recommendations is a simple python dictionary with length (k, the number of requested recommendations)\
-Each key in the dictionary represents the index (value of the "id" in this case) of that particular recommendation in the dataframe, while the value represents the similarity (in %).
+Each key in the dictionary represents the index (value of the "id" in this case) of that particular recommendation in the dataframe, while the value represents the similarity (in %),The items in the dictionary are arranged in descending order of the similarity.